JayCeeCreates/earlygame/wiki/contents/faq.md

 I've always seen it as some sort of a personal/hobby project, but it's also one that I would like everyone to enjoy.
 That being said, I don't really have a particular roadmap as to where this is going, but I do have a vision for this and many other projects that may or may not come.
 Because of the open source nature of the mod, **EarlyGame is a project with effort from the community** who loves Minecraft and realism mods, and collaboration is one way to produce progress.

+#### Is it coming for \*insert Minecraft version here\*?

+I'll try my best to port it to later versions, but if you are willing to do so, feel free!
+If you are done, open up a pull request and I'll get to work on it.

 #### May I use this in my modpack?

 Sure thing!
 Give credit where it's due~